LukeGarnham/Stumps-and-Studs-MS4/README.md

 Utilising jQuery, I added a feature which hides the navigation bar when users scroll down but makes it dropdown (reappear) as soon as they begin scrolling up.
 This effect is only applied to medium screens upwards since on small screens, the navigation options are hidden (collapsed) behind the menu button and can be accessed by toggling this button.
 As outlined above, I wanted to maximise the amount of space on screen for the products to take center stage.
 I feel this solution offers good user experience since it means they do not need to scroll up to the very top of the page to access the navigation elements.

 However, I did decide that there are some navigation elements which should always be visible to the user and hence I included them in the header which is fixed to the top of the screen throughout the website.
 The navigation links I wanted visible at all times are the search form, basket, registration, login and account.
-These all feature prominently in my user stories hence wanted to ensure visitors to my website can see them at all times and never have to hunt around for them.
+These all feature prominently in my user stories hence I wanted to ensure visitors to my website can see them at all times and never have to hunt around for them.

 #### Toasts

 The toast success message includes a preview of the basket and a link to the basket page for users to quickly checkout.
 I fixed the height of the toast basket and gave it the Bootstrap overflow-auto class.
 This means users have a preview of their basket they can scroll through without too much screen real estate being used up.
 I used Bootstrap's grid layout to make the basket preview responsive.
 The success message is used to show users when an item has been added to their basket, a quantity amended or an item has been removed from their basket.

-I decided that for warning, info and error messages, it was not necessary to show users the contents of their basket.
-Furthermore, I also chose to only display the basket preview in the success toast to users when they are on a Product page.
+I decided that for warning and error messages, it was not necessary to show users the contents of their basket.
+Furthermore, I also chose to only display the basket preview in the success and info toast to users when they are on a Product page.
 When amending basket items from within the Checkout, there is no need to display a basket preview in the toast as it is already displayed in the Checkout page.
-Elsewhere, success messages are generated when users update details related to their account and though they may have items in their basket, I decided it was not appropriate to show a preview within the toast.
+Elsewhere, success messages are generated when users update details related to their account and though they may have items in their basket, I decided it was not relevant to their actions to show a basket preview within the toast.
 Instead, the success messages displays according to the action they've successfully undertaken:

 ![Toasts basket preview shows except from when on the basket page already](media/readme/gifs/toasts.gif)

 NB: In the GIF above, the cricket stumps have a size and gender.
-These attributes were added to the product so I could test the messages and basket quantities updated as desired.
+These attributes were added to the product so I could perform tests.
 In the final project, cricket stumps do not have size or gender attributes.

 ### Wireframes

 Prior to coding anything, I created wireframes for my prject using Balsamiq.
 A PDF version of my wireframe can be found [here](media/readme/ms4-project-wireframe.pdf).
+These gave me the basis to start developing each page of my project however I took some decisions to improve designs as I was coding so some pages differ slightly from the wireframes.

 ## Code